odennav/grafana-telegraf-metrics-monitoring-system/README.md

 ## Create Grafana Data Source

-Open a web browser and connect to http://192.168.10.1:3000.
+Open a web browser and connect to `192.168.10.1:3000`.

 Log in with the username of `admin` and the password of `admin`

 Implement the following:

-- Click on the gear icon in the menu bar on the left.
+- Click on the :gear: icon in the menu bar on the left.
 It will take you to the Configuration page for Grafana

 - Click on the `Add data sources` button